Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ### ***E. Homecoming***

-   Now, before you mess up other people's files, it is better to go back your own home directory.
-There are a couple different way to do it:
+   Now, before you mess up other people's files, it is better to go back to your own home directory.
+There are a couple of different ways to do it:

    ```bash
    #do you remember which command we used to change directory?